apache/doris/docs/en/docs/admin-manual/config/be-config.md

 #### `mem_limit`

 * Type: string
 * Description: Limit the percentage of the server's maximum memory used by the BE process.
-It is used to prevent BE memory from occupying to many the machine's memory.
+It is used to prevent BE memory from occupying too the machine's memory.
 This parameter must be greater than 0.
 When the percentage is greater than 100%, the value will default to 100%.
 * Default value: 80%

 #### `cluster_id`